German environmental badge road sign

 German emissions sticker - what it is and where you need it

-When driving in Germany, it’s a legal requirement for cars to feature emissions stickers (Umweltplakette) for entering the country’s major cities which detail their emissions standard.
+When driving in Germany, it’s a legal requirement for cars to feature emissions stickers (Umweltplakette) for entering some of the country’s major cities which detail their emissions standard.

 These stickers are being used to improve air quality in so-called environmental zones, which restrict access to certain areas of city centres depending on a vehicle’s emissions standard.

 If you’re planning a holiday or business trip to Germany, you need to ensure your vehicle is fitted with the sticker before setting off.
-Required by law, they cost 6 euros for German cars, but it can vary significantly for foreign vehicles depending on where and how you buy them.
+Required by law, the cost varies significantly for foreign vehicles depending on where and how you buy them.

 *Price is based on European comprehensive breakdown cover for a 14 day trip, in a vehicle up to 1 year old, travelling in zone 1.